minecraft-cursed-legacy/Plasma/CONVENTIONS.md

     2b.
 Where the concise name is better used / already used for another class, append the type to the end. e.g. Bed: (the tile is "Bed", the itemtype is "BedItem", and the entity is "BedEntity")

-3. Use [possibly outdated] cursed Mojang names where applicable. e.g Tile instead of Block
+3. Use outdated, cursed Mojang names where applicable. e.g Tile instead of Block

 4. The mappings are cursed.
 Feel free to make cursed names where appropriate